mozilla-services/heka-py/docs/source/getstarted.rst

 objects yourself, but for your convenience we've provided a :doc:`config` module that simplifies this process considerably.
-The config module provides utility functions that allow you pass in a declarative representation of the settings you'd like for your client and sender objects, and it will create and configure them for you based on the provided specifications.
+The config module provides utility functions that allow you pass in a declarative representation of the settings you'd like for your client and stream objects, and it will create and configure them for you based on the provided specifications.

 Configuration formats